SvenShouldz/nd940-android-kotlin-c2-starter/README.md

 The most important dependencies we are using are:
 - Retrofit to download the data from the Internet.
 - Moshi to convert the JSON data we are downloading to usable data in form of custom classes.
-- Glide to download and cache images.
+- Picasso to download and cache images.
 - RecyclerView to display the asteroids in a list.

 We recommend you following the guidelines seen in the courses, as well as using the components from the Jetpack library: